 After 40, omega-3s become even more critical for several reasons:

 Your brain needs DHA.
 About 60% of your brain is made of fat, and DHA is the most abundant omega 3 in brain tissue.
-Adequate DHA intake supports memory, focus, and may help slow age-related cognitive decline.
+A 2012 systematic review by Mazereeuw et al. in the Journal of Alzheimer’s Disease found that omega-3 supplementation improved attention, processing speed, and recall in adults with mild cognitive complaints, with benefits most pronounced in those with low baseline omega-3 levels.

 Joint inflammation increases.
 If your knees ache after a workout or your joints feel stiff in the morning, chronic low-grade inflammation is likely a factor.
-EPA in particular has potent anti-inflammatory properties that can reduce joint pain and stiffness.
+A 2017 systematic review by Kostoglou-Athanassiou et al. in Nutrition & Food Science found that omega-3 supplementation at doses of 2.7g/day or higher significantly reduced joint pain intensity and morning stiffness in rheumatoid arthritis patients.

 Eye health declines.
 DHA is a major structural component of the retina.
 Sufficient omega 3 intake is associated with a lower risk of age-related macular degeneration.